 Fonterra holds water permit 0047 to cover the abstraction of water from the Tawhiti Stream (Photograph 2), a tributary of the Tangahoe River, for the processing and manufacture of dairy products, cleaning of plant, and cooling purposes.
 This permit was re-issued by the Council on May 1996 under Section 87(d) of the RMA and the fourth version of this consent granted since 1973.
-It is due to expire on 1 June 2015.
+This consent expired in June 2015, however, in accordance with Section 124 of the RMA, the consent holder applied to renew the consent prior to its expiry, and therefore, continues to operate under the expired consent.